-However, how many people actually were continuously employed for those 10 years, used no forbearance or deferment, took no time off in between jobs, and shrugged off all the misinformation coming from their loan servicers?
-Would you guess one third of that amount?
-I would say that’s far too high, but let’s go with it.
+How many people were continuously employed for those 10 years, used no forbearance or deferment, took no time off in between jobs and shrugged off all the misinformation coming from their loan servicers?
+Would you guess one-third of that amount?
+I'd say that’s far too high, but let’s go with it.
 Now we have a potential eligible pool of $203 million.

 How many borrowers in that cohort:

-- Can track down signatures they need proving their 10 years of qualifying employment
+- Can track down signatures they need proving their 10 years of qualified employment?

 - Will be applying later in the year?